 The Dickelade drink recipe is very easy to make.
 It features George Dickel No. 12 Tennessee sour mash whiskey (or “whisky” as the spell it on the bottle).

 If you’re unfamiliar with George Dickel No. 12, it’s a blended Tennessee whiskey.
 Corn notes dominate the flavor, followed by oak, caramel and vanilla notes.
 You may also pick up some fruit notes when you drink it on its own.
-It lacks the charcoal flavor of Jack Daniel’s, which some drinkers consider a plus.
+It doesn’t have the charcoal flavor of some Tennessee whiskeys.
 For its price point, many consider No. 12 a great bargain.

 It’s not too far off from the classic Whiskey Sour, which blends bourbon with lemon juice and sugar (and some variations add an egg white for texture and to round out the flavor).